 The Princess Alia Foundation has been a strong partner of FOUR PAWS in the region for years.
 The Princess Alia Foundation works to promote the balance, harmony and respect for all creation, through bringing stakeholders together under one banner, creating a functional and effective working group using a holistic approach to tackle the tasks ahead.
 The foundation draws upon the knowledge and expertise of the partners in order to implement sustainable change, establishing Jordan as a leader and role model in the field.
 The Princess Alia Foundation works towards ensuring the respect and balance of nature, using a holistic and humane approach.

-With the New Hope Centre (since 2011) and the Al Ma'wa Wildlife Reserve (since 2016), FOUR PAWS and the Princess Alia Foundation are able to help animals in distress.
+With the New Hope Centre (since 2011) and the Al Ma'wa Wildlife (since 2016), FOUR PAWS and the Princess Alia Foundation are able to help animals in distress.
 The project is additionally supported by the Abu Dhabi Fund for Development (ADFD) and the 30 Millions d’Amis Foundation.